mesalomee/OOP/README.md

 # OOP

-**Object/instance - same thing. \n
+*Object/instance - same thing.
-Attribute - variable created inside class \n
+*Attribute - variable created inside class
-Methods - functions inside classes**
+*Methods - functions inside classes

 ***Python passes the object/instance as a first parameter to the method, that’s why we pass self -  as a first parameter every time we create a method.
 ***